Courses in Environmental Sustainability – 2 points

 Westsyde Secondary Climate Action Club – Fall 2021 and Winter 2022

 Was a founding member of the Westsyde Secondary Climate Action Club.
 The club strived to create positive, sustainable change and focused on addressing climate change issues within our school and community through education and action.
 After being designated as the social media coordinator of our club, I focused on educating the student body about climate change through informational advertisements.
-Reaching out to similar clubs at other schools in hopes to collaborate on future projects was another one of my responsibilities.
-Connecting with other groups outside of our immediate community offered opportunities for us to work on a greater scale towards the common goal of educating others and putting into practice a more sustainable approach to living.
+Reaching out to similar clubs in hopes to collaborate on future projects was another one of my responsibilities.
+Connecting with other groups outside of our immediate community offered opportunities to work on a greater scale towards the common goal of educating others and putting into practice a more sustainable approach to living.
 The club also participated in and organized many events such as the Kamloops Film Festival’s first ever Sustainability Evening, tree planting on campus, and a school wide event called Earth Week.
+As a member I learned that impactful change cannot be achieved through the individual: it takes a collective.

 TRU URIC and SUPER Conference Presentations – Winter 2025

-Produced a poster titled “Quantitative PCR assay development for monitoring genes suspected of contributing to PFAS degradation by Gordonia sp. strain NB4-1Y” and presented at the 2025 TRU Undergraduate Research and Innovation Conference and 2025 TRU Science Undergraduate Poster Exhibition of Research.
+I produced a poster titled “Quantitative PCR assay development for monitoring genes suspected of contributing to PFAS degradation by Gordonia sp. strain NB4-1Y” and presented it at the 2025 TRU Undergraduate Research and Innovation Conference and 2025 TRU Science Undergraduate Poster Exhibition of Research.
 The poster presentation focused on research completed during my directed study project with Dr. Jonathan Van Hamme regarding environmentally concerning perfluoroalkyl and polyfluoroalkyl substances and their degradation by a microbe, NB4-1Y.
+Presenting my work at these conferences taught me to communicate scientific topics to a variety of audiences.

 In a Nutshell Research Competition – Winter 2025